pszuster/fuse7td-gitbookv2/lab-2-data-mapping/create-an-ftp-to-dropbox-integration.md

 * Click on the **`Done`** button.

 {% hint style='info' %}
-You need to define a data shape for Shapeless connectors (such as HTTP, AMQ, FTP, etc.) to be able to work with a data structure in following steps.
+You need to define a (input and/or output) data shape for Shapeless connectors (such as HTTP, AMQ, FTP, etc.) to be able to work with a data structure in following steps.
 {% endhint %}

 ![](../.gitbook/assets/image%20%2866%29.png)